-PDSA statistics* show that there is a 20 per cent drop in the sale of flea treatments during the winter months.
+PDSA statistics show that there is a 20 per cent drop in the sale of dog flea treatment during the winter months.
 Vets believe this is because many owners simply do not realise that fleas are just as rampant in the winter as the summer months.

 “It might be cold outside,” says PDSA Senior Veterinary Surgeon, Sean Wensley, “but our warm houses provide the perfect breeding ground for fleas.
 People turn up the central heating to keep their homes warm, but this means that fleas are able to thrive”

 “Pet owners should take effective steps to rid their pets, and their homes, of these parasites by carrying out a regular flea treatment programme,” added Sean.

 Fleas can lay thousands of eggs all around our homes – wherever your pet goes the fleas go too!
 PDSA estimates that some pet owning households could contain around 20,000 flea eggs at any one time, many of which will develop into adult fleas within a matter of weeks – feeding off both owner and pet.

 Sean said: “A population of just one hundred fleas can increase to over ten thousand fleas within the space of just six months because of the rapid rate at which they reproduce.

 Flea eggs fall off your pet wherever it goes, in particular where they sleep.
 So if your pet snoozes with you at night, your bed could be infested with hundreds of flea eggs.